Skip to content

 Government Notice

-Entities engaged in trade or commerce subject to the jurisdiction of the bank commissioner, director of securities regulation, insurance commissioner, public utilities commission, the financial institutions and insurance regulators of other states, or federal banking or securities regulators must notify the primary regulator of such trade or commerce about the breach.
-All other entities must notify the Attorney General’s office of the breach.
+All entities that do not fall under the jurisdiction of a regulator specified below must notify the Attorney General's office of the breach.
 Such notice must include the anticipated date of the notice to individuals and the approximate number of individuals who will be notified.
 Different regulators may have different notification requirements and deadlines.

 Consumer Reporting Agency Notice